johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 This do-file creates the folders used in the synth preestimation, model, and postestimation steps.
 Running it first allows you to run cleanly through the later do-files without concern for mixing up folders.

-##### "mc_share.do"
+##### "powertest.do"

 Before using the synthetic control method on our dataset, it is important to make sure that it (the method) could actually detect some standard shock - in essense, is there enough "power" in the combination of model and data to detect an effect.
 We select an effect size from the existing literature (Wagoner et al (2015) found a 26 percent reduction in alchohol motor vehicle fatalities in IL) and use the Monte Carlo method to determine if - when we simulate both a null effect of that policy and a 26% effect of that policy - our methodology and data can detect the difference.
 We first establish a benchmark by calculating 1,000 Monte Carlo simulations in which there is no treatment.
 In each iteration of the Monte Carlo a simulated state is created such that the share of auto fatalities in each year is the average from the donor pool plus two zero mean random variables: S(t) = d(t) + u(i) + e(it), where S(t) is the share in the simulated state in year t, d(t) is the average share in the donor pool in year t, u(i) is the fixed effect from a randomly drawn state and e(it) is a normally distributed error term with zero mean and the same standard deviation as the residual in the two-way fixed effect model.
 A synthetic control for the simulated state is then created using all lags of the outcome variable in the pre-treatment period.
 Finally, for each simulation the ratio of the post-treatment RMSPE to pre-treatment RMSPE is calculated.
 We then repeat the process on an additional 1,000 simulations, but create a treatment effect equal to the 26 percent decline found in Wagoner et al (2015) by multiplying the share of auto fatalities linked to alcohol in the post-treatment years by 0.74.

-We examine power by following Abadie et al (2015) in calculating the ratio of the RMSPE before and after the putative treatment.
-If the synthetic control method detects a treatment effect, we would expect the RMSPE after the treatment to greatly exceed the RMSPE before the treatment (Even without treatment we would expect the RMSPE in the post-treatment period to somewhat exceed the RMSPE in the pre-treatment period because a synthetic control is created by choosing states that minimize the RMSPE in the pre-treatment period.)
-We explore the power of the synthetic control method in this application by comparing the distributions of the RMSPE ratios calculated from the null and treatment simulations.
+We examine power by following Abadie et al (2015) in calculating the post-treatment MSPE.
+We explore the power of the synthetic control method in this application by comparing the distributions of the MSPE calculated from the null and treatment simulations.

-##### “synth_preestimation_2000.do”
+##### “synth_preestimation_2000.do” and “synth_preestimation_2010.do”

 This do-file has two main parts.
 First, it takes the “alcohol.dta” dataset and transforms it into four files, two for each version of the model we will be running.
-For the 2000 IL tax change, there will be two versions of the model, one for each dependent variable: the share of total accidents with BAC values over 0.08 (share_alcohol) and the total number of accidents with BAC values over 0.08 divided by the number of drivers (drivers_alcohol).
-For each of these dependent variables, we run the model over our set of donor states, which is all 50 states plus DC minus states with large liquor tax changes, states with liquor control as opposed to or in addition to taxes, and Alaska, DC, and Hawaii.
+For both tax shocks, there will be two versions of the model, one for each dependent variable: share_alcohol and drivers_alcohol) For each of these dependent variables, we run the model over our set of donor states, which is all 50 states plus DC minus states with large liquor tax changes, states with liquor control as opposed to or in addition to taxes, and Alaska, DC, and Hawaii.
 For sensitivity analysis we also will re-run the models over a second set of donor states where we add back in states with